AndrewJamesTurner/CGP-Library/README.md

 ###Simplest

-The simplest method is to add cgp.c and cgp.h to your build path and compile them along side your own files.
+The simplest method is to add cgp.c and cgp.h to your build path and compile them along with your own files.

+For instance #include cgp.h and then compile your program simular too:

+    $ gcc yourFiles.c cgp.c cgp.h

 ###Standard